Jira ONLYOFFICE integration app

 The Jira server address must also be accessible from ONLYOFFICE Docs for correct work.

-Sometimes your network configuration might not allow the requests between Jira and ONLYOFFICE Document Server using the public addresses.
+Sometimes your network configuration might not allow the requests between Jira and ONLYOFFICE Docs using the public addresses.

-The Advanced server settings section allows you to set the ONLYOFFICE Document Server address for internal requests from Jira
+The Advanced server settings section allows you to set the ONLYOFFICE Docs address for internal requests from Jira

-and the returning Jira address for internal requests from ONLYOFFICE Document Server.
+and the returning Jira address for internal requests from ONLYOFFICE Docs.

 Compiling Jira ONLYOFFICE integration app